RamonOpazo/sero/src/frontend/docs/selection-lifecycle-refactor.md

 - canCommit = any stage in staged_* set

 Legacy API bridging
-- Keep getPendingChanges as an adapter derived from lifecycle state until all callers migrate.
+- getPendingChanges adapter removed for selections; lifecycle is now the source of truth.

 Edge cases
 - Draft deletion: remove from uiSelections (no API)